approvals/ApprovalTests.Swift/README.md

   * [Questions?](#questions)<!-- endToc -->

-## Getting started
+## Getting Started

 Clone the [macOS starter project](https://github.com/approvals/ApprovalTests.Swift.StarterProject.MacOs)

-## What can it be used for?
+## What Can I Use ApprovalTests For?

-Approval Tests can be used for verifying objects that require more than a simple assert.
+You can use ApprovalTests to verify objects that require more than a simple assert.
+These include:

+- Long strings
+- Arrays
+- Dictionaries
+- JSON

+ApprovalTests really shines when you need a more granular look at a large test failure.
+Sometimes, trying to find a small difference in a long string is just too hard!

+ApprovalTests solves this problem by providing reporters which let you view the test results in one of many popular diff utilities.

 ## Video Tutorials

-You can watch a bunch of short videos on getting started and [using ApprovalTests in .Net](http://www.youtube.com/playlist?list=PL0C32F89E8BBB5368) at YouTube
+You can watch a bunch of short videos on getting started and [using ApprovalTests in .Net](http://www.youtube.com/playlist?list=PL0C32F89E8BBB5368) at YouTube.

 ## Documentation